MFlowCode/MFC/docs/documentation/case.md

 - `parallel_io` activates parallel input/output (I/O) of data files.
 It is highly recommended to activate this option in a parallel environment.
 With parallel I/O, MFC inputs and outputs a single file throughout pre-process, simulation, and post-process, regardless of the number of processors used.
-Parallel I/O enables the use of different number of processors in each of the processes (i.e. simulation data generated using 1000 processors can be post-processed using a single processor).
+Parallel I/O enables the use of different number of processors in each of the processes (i.e., simulation data generated using 1000 processors can be post-processed using a single processor).

 - `file_per_process` deactivates shared file MPI-IO and activates file per process MPI-IO.
-The default behaviour is to use a shared file.
-    File per process is usefull when running on 10's of thousands of ranks.
-If `file_per_process` is true, then pre_process, simulation, and post_process must be ran with the same number of ranks.
+The default behavior is to use a shared file.
+File per process is useful when running on 10's of thousands of ranks.
+If `file_per_process` is true, then pre_process, simulation, and post_process must be run with the same number of ranks.

 - `cons_vars_wrt` and `prim_vars_wrt` activate output of conservative and primitive state variables into the database, respectively.